Automattic/camptix/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Simple and Flexible ticketing plugin by WordCamp.org
+Simple and Flexible ticketing brought to you by WordCamp.org

 == Description ==